Elmoderador/TimeEconomyPlugin/README.md

 ---

-## ✅ Version 1.0.x
+## 🚀 Version 1.0.0

-Current development cycle.
+Current latest stable release.

+Version **v1.0.0** is the latest stable release.
+Future updates will focus on improvements, new gameplay systems and bug fixes.

 ### Completed